yuygao/ECS171/README.md

   - Mean Squared Error(test): 0.17274424303443245
   - Mean Squared Error(train): 0.1003135315353569
   - Mean Squared Error(test): 0.17570978840673054

+In this case, we have a series of Mean Squared Error (MSE) values for both the training and testing datasets at different iterations or degrees of a model.
+Let's analyze these MSE values to understand the model's performance:

+First Iteration:
+Training MSE: 0.1724
+Testing MSE: 0.1803
+The initial iteration starts with a relatively close training and testing MSE, indicating that the model's performance on the training and testing data is reasonably similar.

+Second Iteration:
+Training MSE: 0.1518
+Testing MSE: 0.1682
+In the second iteration, both training and testing MSE decrease, which is generally a positive sign.
+The model is improving its fit to the data.

+Third Iteration:
+Training MSE: 0.1388
+Testing MSE: 0.1695
+The training MSE continues to decrease, suggesting that the model is fitting the training data better.
+However, the testing MSE increases slightly, which can be a sign of the model starting to overfit the training data.

+Fourth Iteration:
+Training MSE: 0.1226
+Testing MSE: 0.1705
+Similar to the third iteration, the training MSE decreases, and the testing MSE continues to increase slightly.
+This trend may indicate further overfitting.

+Fifth Iteration:
+Training MSE: 0.1020
+Testing MSE: 0.1774
+In the fifth iteration, the training MSE decreases significantly, indicating a very good fit to the training data.
+However, the testing MSE increases substantially, suggesting significant overfitting.
+The model's performance on the testing data has significantly deteriorated compared to earlier iterations.

 We computed the Mean Squared Error (MSE) for our model at different complexity levels, ranging from 1 to 5.
 The results showed a trend where the test MSE reached its lowest point, 0.16378396806262444, at a complexity level of 2.
 At this complexity level of 2, the gap between the training and testing MSE was smaller compared to the gap at complexity 3.
 It means that a model complexity of 2 shows a good balance (or optimal fit).
 At this complexity level of 3, 4 and 5, the model had signs of overfitting, where it performed exceptionally well on the training data but performed poorly on unseen test data.

 ![final](https://github.com/yuygao/ECS171/assets/112483058/2b849a5c-0562-4d2e-8b22-5c1b9ebcbf66)